Programs of Study

 OCCUPATIONAL OBJECTIVES: A majority of full-time ASL-English interpretation positions in the Commonwealth are found in the K-12 public school setting.
-The minimum requirement to work as an ASL-English interpreter in the K-12 setting in Virginia is a VQAS Level III, an EIPA of 3.5 or higher, or national certification.
-Those interpreters who attain national certification may also consider freelance and contract interpreting opportunities, including the expanding fields of video relay service (VRS) and video remote interpreting (VRI), which both utilize interactive video technology via the Internet.
+The minimum requirement to work as an ASL-English interpreter in the K-12 setting in Virginia is a VQAS Level III, an EIPA of 3.5 or higher, or National Interpreting Certificate (NIC) certification.
+Those interpreters who attain NIC certification may also consider freelance and contract interpreting opportunities, including the expanding fields of video relay service (VRS) and video remote interpreting (VRI), which both utilize interactive video technology via the Internet.

 ADMISSION REQUIREMENTS: General college curricular admission

-PROGRAM NOTES: ASL-English Interpretation is a two-year, full-time course of study that enrolls new students annually to begin coursework during the spring semester with programmatic content provided year-round until completion.
+PROGRAM NOTES: ASL-English Interpretation is a two-year, full-time course of study that enrolls new students annually to begin coursework during the spring or summer semester with programmatic content provided year-round until completion.
 Candidates for admission to the program must provide evidence of fluency in both English and ASL.
 Fluency in English is demonstrated by placement into ENG 111.
-Fluency in ASL is demonstrated by completion of the American Sign Language Career Studies Certificate and successful completion of the following courses with a “C” or higher: ASL 125, ASL 220, and ASL 261.
-Fluency in ASL may also be demonstrated through a placement interview with the American Sign Language and Interpreter Education program head.
+Fluency in ASL is demonstrated by completion of the American Sign Language Career Studies Certificate.
+Fluency in ASL may also be demonstrated through a diagnostic interview with the American Sign Language and Interpreter Education (ASL&IE) coordinator.